olg200492/Silly-Hacks-Hackton-2020/README.md

 ## About

-Project for silly Hacks 2020 hackton </br>
+Project made for silly Hacks hackton 2020.</br>
 Detects what shape is in the image between a circle,square,triangle and star.</br>
 Using:
-1. neural network made with keras and convoreted to TensorFlow.js
+1. neural network made with keras and converted to json using TensorFlow.js
 2. Html
 3. CSS
 4. Node.js